Casino coupon runs

 You can grab some of the expected return (ER) back by making the most of casino coupons and promotional offers.
 In fact, the term, coupon run, has entered the lexicon of advantage players and it refers to the speedy redemption of the most valuable coupons by rushing from casino-to-casino.

 If you want to just disappear any time the pit boss shouts “coupon in play,” or “you can’t use POV and ACG coupons on the same day,” or if you’re like me and tend to socialize (that’s stopping when you’re supposed to be running) then don’t even attempt it.
 You’ll still get more than your money’s worth from the coupons by making sure they’re well-organized and redeeming on your visits.

-For those who consider gaining an advantage over the casino like a sport and have thick skin, stamina and know their way around Vegas, a coupon run is likely to be part of your vacation’s entertainment.
+For those who consider gaining an advantage over the casino like a sport and have thick skin, stamina and know their way around Las Vegas casinos, a coupon run is likely to be part of your vacation’s entertainment.
 Residents with high energy and excellent organization skills will be good at fast and profitable coupon redemption as well.

 Best Coupon Sources: A coupon for anything you value is good, but make sure you’re not wasting time on something you don’t really want just because it’s free.
 Here’s a list of some excellent coupon sources.